Enjoy all your favorite foods without ever feeling like a stuffed turkey.

 If you have trouble sleeping, be sure to check out our guide to five sneaky reasons you might be up at night—and what to do about each.

-2. Create a Party Playbook
+2. Create a Daily Eating Plan

 Tracking what you eat and drink in a food journal can help you be aware of what you’re putting into your body.
 But why not use a food journal to help you avoid overeating in the first place?